Helene Tursten: Films

 Several films have been made derived from Tursten's works featuring Irene Huss, produced by Illusion Films and Yellow Bird Films.
-These are in Swedish with Danish and English sub-titles.
+These are in Swedish with Danish and English subtitles.

 Irene Huss movies are a collection of films about a fictional Swedish police officer played by Angela Kovács.
 A total of twelve 90-minute films produced between the years 2007 to 2011.
-All but three movies were based on the books of the same name titles, written by author Helene Tursten.
-The last three films have been produced based instead on the books' characters and are thus independent stories.
-Films set in the Gothenburg area, where viewers get to follow both Irene Huss in the work as a police officer but also in her family, which are often strongly influenced by her work.
+All but three of the movies were based on the books of the same name titles, written by author Helene Tursten.
+The last three films were produced based instead on the books' characters and are thus independent stories.
+Films set in the Gothenburg (Göteborg) area, where viewers get to follow Irene Huss in her work as a police officer but also with her family, which is often strongly influenced by her work.